journeytotheeast/journeytotheeast.github.io/DataEngineering/spark/dev-runtime-options.md

-# Development & runtime options
+# Development and runtime options

 - Spark Architecture has driver and executor processes, coordinated by the Spark Context in the Driver.